Do you need storage ideas for storing and organizing your seasonal decorations and decor you occasionally use? Let me show you what I did!

 Before Organizing

 I feel embarrassed showing you this mess, but here goes!
 Walking in the door, you could see a yellow sideboard (a future project).
-On top of that, a coffee table lying on its side (also a future project), with stems and florals tucked into the base of that coffee table like it’s nobody’s business!
+On top of that, a coffee table is lying on its side (also a future project), with stems and florals tucked into the base of that coffee table like it’s nobody’s business!

 Under the stairs were luggage, toys, and storage bins with Christmas and fall decor.